THE KILTER WATER FUND

 The Fund is able to invest in regulated surface Water Entitlements and ground Water Entitlements throughout Australia.
 As an alternative real asset class for investment, water is placed to significantly benefit from the structural trends influencing current and future global food production and markets.

-Operating in the world’s largest water market, the Murray-Darling Basin Balanced Water Fund will be the first water investment fund in Australia to address balanced environmental, agricultural, social and financial outcomes.
-The Fund’s water portfolio is managed by Kilter Rural, one of Australia’s largest water fund managers with over $175 million of water assets under management.
+Operating in the world’s largest water market, the Murray-Darling Basin Balanced Water Fund is the first water investment fund in Australia to address balanced environmental, agricultural, social and financial outcomes.
+The Fund’s water portfolio is managed by Kilter Rural, one of Australia’s largest water fund managers with more than $190 million of water assets under management.

 “Water policies in most nations are failing to protect life's most vital resource.
 This fact is reflected in growing water scarcity and alarming declines in the health of aquatic ecosystems worldwide.
 More precious than oil, yet routinely wasted, water is arguably the world's most pressing resource issue”

 (World Resources Institute.
 Will there be enough water?
 2000)

 Responsible investment: The Murray-Darling Basin Balanced Water Fund

 The Murray-Darling Basin Balanced Water Fund has been certified by Responsible Investment Association Australasia according to the strict operational and disclosure practices required under the Responsible Investment Certification Program.